c7chai/Getting-and-Cleaning-Data-Course-Project/README.md

 The R code in run_analysis.R proceeds under the assumption that the zip file available at https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip is downloaded and extracted in the R Home Directory.

-##Libraries Used
+##Required Libraries

-The libraries used in this operation are data.table and dplyr.
-We prefer data.table as it is efficient in handling large data as tables. dplyr is used to aggregate variables to create the tidy data.
+The libraries used in this operation are data.table and dplyr. data.table is efficient in handling large data as tables. dplyr is used to aggregate variables to create the tidy data.

 library(data.table)